-During the year, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who was a member of the Governing Board, and a Director until his resignation on 16 September 2020, and a former Member of the Academy, is both a director and the controlling shareholder.
-The total of the outsourced services purchased was £2,869 excluding VAT (2020: £16,230).
-The element above £2,500 has not been provided "at no more than cost".
+During the previous year only, the Academy purchased outsourced services from The Schools HR Co-Operative Limited, a company of which Mr M Charlton, who was a member of the Governing Board, and a Director until his resignation on 16 September 2020, and a former Member of the Academy, is both a director and the controlling shareholder.
+The total of the outsourced services purchased was £2,869 excluding VAT in the previous year ended 31 August 2021.
+The element above £2,500 was not provided "at no more than cost".